Chiropractic Doctor Victoria BC

 Sometimes the postures we hold in daily life, while driving, working, performing, and playing sports, can impair normal movement patterns in the spine and joints and cause repetitive strain injuries.
 Chiropractic assessment and treatment identifies these patterns and injuries and restores pain-free functional movement.
 In addition, chiropractic adjustments restore a balanced relationship between the nervous system and spine.
 Research has consistently shown that spinal adjustments can effectively prevent and treat low back, mid-back and neck pain, and relieve both acute and chronic suffering.

-Our Victoria BC Chiropractors & Chiropractic doctors provide traditional manipulation techniques as well as guidance for behavioural changes, postural awareness, proper exercise, and general lifestyle counseling.
+Our chiropractic doctors provide traditional manipulation techniques as well as guidance for behavioral changes, postural awareness, proper exercise, and general lifestyle counseling.

 ART is a unique soft tissue system that involves specific body movements combined with massage to treat muscles, tendons, ligaments, fascia, and nerves.
 Common conditions that are quickly resolved and effectively treated with ART are: headaches, neck and low back pain, carpal tunnel syndrome, shin splints, shoulder pain, sciatica, plantar fascitis, knee pain, and elbow pain.
 All of these conditions have an important thing in common: a build up of scar tissue due to repeating the same motion over and over again!